-The telemetered record, from 1 July 2019 to June 2020 is presented in Figure 3.
+The telemetered record, from 1 July 2020 to June 2021 is presented in Figure 3.

-Figure 3 Daily water abstraction by Graeme Lowe Protein, July 2019 - June 2020, m3
+Figure 3 Daily water abstraction by Graeme Lowe Protein, July 2020 - June 2021, m3

 The record shows that the limit of 3,000 m3/d on maximum abstraction rate was complied with throughout the monitoring period.
-The recorded total volume abstracted in 2019-2020 was 45,103 m3.
-This represents a increase of 16% compared with the previous year.
-During the period under review, the daily maximum volume of 500 m3 that is allowed to be taken for general purposes, other than cooling, was complied with on all occasions.
-The maximum recorded daily volume was 395 m3 on 25 January 2020.
+The recorded total volume abstracted in 2020-2021 was 40,396 m3.
+During the period under review, the daily maximum volume of 500 m3 that is allowed to be taken for general purposes, other than cooling, was not exceeded in the period under review.
+This is discussed further in Section 3.3 below.